 SCHS offers a Mammography course based upon the number of student applications received.
 This course meets the MQSA and ARRT education requirement for certification and included introduction to breast sonography.
-The course is offered to Registered Radiographers RT® and to second year radiography students.
+The course is offered to Registered Radiographers RT(R) and to second year radiography students.
 Course content includes instrumentation and quality assurance, patient education and assessment, positioning and interventional procedures, image evaluation and technique, anatomy and physiology, pathology, digital mammography, MQS regulations, ACR accreditation and ARRT requirements.
+SCHS is not currently accepting applications for the Mammography course.